HL7/fhir-specialty-rx/input/pages/systematic-queries.md

    - A person using the Requesting System might initiate the process manually, for example after receiving a faxed prescription.
 2. The Data Source System collects the requested information and responds to the RESTful searches or, if sent a Specialty Rx Query, responds with a [Specialty Rx Query Response message](StructureDefinition-specialty-rx-bundle-query-response.html).
    - Alternatively, if the Specialty Rx Query was sent to an intermediary, it retrieves the requested information using RESTful interactions with the data source and returns the results to the Requesting System in a Specialty Rx Query Response message.
-3. (optional) Staff or the Requesting System itself initiates retrieval of information requiring human intervention, using a Specialty Rx Questionnaire message or requesting a SMART app launch *(see [Information Flows Requiring Human Interaction](human-interaction.html))*.
+3. (optional) Staff or the Requesting System itself initiates retrieval of information requiring human intervention, by requesting that the EHR prompt a clinic user to launch a SMART application *(see [Information Flows Requiring Human Interaction](human-interaction.html))*.
 4. The Data Source System enables users to respond to those questions *(see [Information Flows Requiring Human Interaction](human-interaction.html))*.

   *Notes:*

 - The response to a Specialty Rx Query is expected to typically be synchronous, but may be asynchronous, as determined with each request by the Data Source.
-- The response to a Specialty Rx Questionnaire is expected to typically be asynchronous--in order to allow staff to answer questions and/or locate attachments.
 - The process may repeat one or more times, for example if the user of the Requesting System realizes they need additional information as a follow-up to information received in a previous response.
 - The solicited workflow may occur after an unsolicited workflow.
   For example, the Data Source System transmits a new specialty medication prescription to a pharmacy and also initiates an "unsolicited" Specialty Rx Query Response to the pharmacy, containing related information.
-Upon review of the prescription and accompanying information, pharmacy staff realizes they need additional information and initiates a Specialty Rx Query or Specialty Rx Questionnaire message back to the Data Source System.
+Upon review of the prescription and accompanying information, pharmacy staff realizes they need additional information and initiates a Specialty Rx Query message back to the Data Source System.

 #### "Unsolicited" Messaging Workflow